-Yolk is everyone’s favorite part of the egg, because it’s fatty and delicious!
-Lucky for baby, these are two elements great for new eaters and developing digestive tracts.
+Fatty and delicious, yolk is invariably everyone’s favorite part of the egg!
+Lucky for baby, these two elements are great for new eaters and developing digestive tracts.

-I like to prepare them by soft boiling the entire egg, running under cold water to cool, and then scooping out the yolk.
-I might mix in a little milk depending on the consistency of the yolk.
-Once baby gets used to the taste and texture, they will love all of the healthy fats and nutrients found in the yolk.
+I like to prepare egg yolks by soft boiling the entire egg, running under cold water to cool, and then scooping out the yolk.
+You can mix in a little milk depending on the consistency of the yolk.
+Once your baby gets used to the taste and texture, they will crave the healthy fats and nutrients found in the yolk.

 5. Sweet Potato/Yams

-Aside from being deliciously nutritious, naturally sweet, and beautifully colorful, babies adore the texture and taste of sweet potatoes.
-Sweet potatoes or yams are high in vitamins A and C, great for baby’s development, as well as minerals like calcium and potassium, sweet potatoes offer a healthy first food.
+Aside from being nutritious, sweet, and colorful, the soft and creamy texture of sweet potatoes is perfect for young babies.
+High in vitamins A and C, as well as minerals like calcium and potassium, sweet potatoes offer a healthy first food.

 You cake bake sweet potatoes in the oven at 350 degrees for one hour, or boil.
 Then, simply cool, remove the skin, and mash up to give to your baby.
 Try adding milk for a creamier texture.